loco/wp-loco/readme.txt

 * Support for files under WP_LANG_DIR
 * Last-Translator header added to PO files from Wordpress user
 * Disabling cache when WP_DEBUG = true
-* Better POEdit integration, including source headers and file refs
+* Better editor integration, including source headers and file refs
 * Added editor dropdown for switching between files
 * Guessing of msgfmt path when not in settings